Kotlin/kotlinx.coroutines/docs/topics/coroutines-basics.md

 The name of `runBlocking` means that the thread that runs it (in this case &mdash; the main thread) gets _blocked_ for the duration of the call, until all the coroutine inside `runBlocking { ... }` complete their execution.
-You will often see `runBlocking` used like that at the very top-level of the application and quite rarely inside the real code, as thread are expensive resources and blocking them is inefficient and is often not desired.
+You will often see `runBlocking` used like that at the very top-level of the application and quite rarely inside the real code, as threads are expensive resources and blocking them is inefficient and is often not desired.

 ### Structured concurrency